sbwtw/sos/README.md

 `sos.iso` is a bootable image so you can start from it using VirtualBox or QEMU.

-# Try SOS in virtual machine
+# Try SOS in QEMU emulator

 ## Runtime dependencies
 - QEMU